afunnydev/tinysociety/content/plans/2018-09-03-simplistic-tiny-house-1-rooms-1-bathroom-70-sq-ft.md

 image: /img/simplistic-tiny-house-exterior1.jpg
 date: '2018-09-03'
 listing:
-  title: Simplistic Tiny House | Compact Yet Thoroughly Enough
+  title: Compact Yet Thoroughly Enough
   description: >-
     This house is called Simplistic Tiny House, because it looks simplistic: it is on wheels, it has a container shape, it has windows near the roof.
 It's